sqali/sqali/README.md

 - TensorFlow and Keras for deep learning model building
 - Using TensorBoard to monitor training progress

+## Open Source

+Recently I have started contributing to open-source projects like Huggingface, and Pandas.
+I have followed the proper code of conduct for raising pull requests and updating their documentation.
+I am want to take my skills to the next level by fixing existing bugs and improving the projects anyhow.

 ## Skills
 - Python